Skip to main content

 }

-Applying custom security groups to runners
+(Optional) Apply custom security groups to runners

-It might be required to add custom security groups to the runners that are managed by Aspect workflows.
+Some organizations have a policy that requires adding custom security groups to the runners that are managed by Aspect workflows.
 This can be achieved by setting the security_groups attribute on the runners or queue configuration object.
 This is a map from string -> AWS Security Group ID (the name is not currently used by Workflows).

 runners = {